Kiruse/KirUtil.jl/README.md

 Sometimes, simply calling `load(optional)` is not enough.
 You may depend on additional arguments such as a file handle.
 In that case, manually

 # XCopy
-A more complex pattern which ExtraFun provides is the `xcopy` function and macro family.
+A more complex pattern which KirUtil provides is the `xcopy` function and macro family.
 These allow customizing by various degrees of depth how an object is copied.

 ## xcopy function
 Copies the template object, overriding the copy's fields by keyword arguments.